About Us

 Mike Gatto served four terms in the California Legislature, representing Los Angeles, Glendale, and Burbank.
 He was known for common-sense legislation and bipartisanship.
 Gatto authored and passed the first California Rainy Day Fund and a 2019 statewide ballot initiative to comprehensively address the state’s homelessness crisis.
 Gatto currently serves on the Board of Investments for LACERA, is a frequent guest analyst on television news programs, is a member of the Order of Saints Maurice and Lazarus, and serves as Captain in the California Guard.

 Jeannie Gorman was a federal prosecutor enforcing labor and employment laws to secure wage dignity and safety protections for the American workforce for over 25 years.
 She attended Los Angeles City College, San Francisco State University, and Willamette University College of Law.
-Jeannie: mentored first generation high school students into college; coordinated street law to the homeless in the 1990s; was a legal observer during large and small demonstrations, and; currently serves on the Selection Committee for the Western District of Washington’s Federal Bar Association’s Pro-Bono Committee.
+Jeannie: mentored first generation high school students into college; coordinated street law to the homeless in the 1990s; was a legal observer during large and small demonstrations, and; currently serves on two committees for the Western District of Washington’s Federal Bar Association.